tillschwoerer/R-data-science-book/docs/lubridate.md

 ```

 <img src="lubridate_files/figure-html/ggplot avg RELATIVE_FEUCHTE-1.png" width="672" />

-This plot shows the dryer months during the summer as having a lot more hours with lower humidity values than the months that fall into autumn and winter.
+This plot shows the drier months during the summer as having a lot more hours with lower humidity values than the months that fall into autumn and winter.

 ## Wrap up
 It was our objective to show and explain some of the more important features of the lubridate package.
 We can definitely say that handling this dataset in Base R would have been a lot more labourious.
-Lubridate has made working with this time series if not easy, but possible.
+Working with time series in lubridate is not easy, but feasible.
-This statement goes for the other used packages in this exploration (dplyr, ggplot, etc.) without which the whole task would have been quite tedious.
+This statement also goes for the other used packages in this exploration (dplyr, ggplot, etc.) without which the whole task would have been quite tedious.